ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 statement about a different thing: the detector could judge, and there is nothing to judge.
 Only a missing measurement sets the flag.

-Ten of the 45 classes set it, which is not enough — see [Known deviations](#known-deviations).
+Fourteen of the 46 classes set it, which is not enough — see [Known deviations](#known-deviations).

 ## The full map

-**45 detector classes, 35 issue types, 10 event-only classes.** One class, one issue type — so within each table the class column and the issue column are the same list read twice, which is the point of the arrangement.
+**46 detector classes, 37 issue types, 9 event-only classes.** One class, one issue type — so within each table the class column and the issue column are the same list read twice, which is the point of the arrangement.